What information do we collect from you?

 - The right to object to our uses of your data; and

-- Their rights in relation to automated decision making and profiling, including data we use or share for the purposes of advertising, marketing, and behavioural analysis
+- Rights in relation to automated decision making and profiling, including data we use for the purposes of advertising and marketing

 What Are Cookies